AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Yeast

 All dogs are capable of acquiring yeast infections, though some breeds are more predisposed than others.
-Those with adorable rolls like the aforementioned Shar Pei or bull dogs, floppy ears, or ears that have lots of hair in them are all more susceptible to yeast overgrowth due to lack of airflow.
-Diet can also be a factor in yeast overgrowth, with grains and certain fruits and vegetables being the main culprits due to the sugar and starches which yeast thrives on.
+Those with adorable rolls like the aforementioned Shar Pei or bulldogs, floppy ears, or ears that have lots of hair in them are all more susceptible to yeast overgrowth due to lack of airflow.
+Diet can also be a factor in yeast overgrowth, with grains and certain fruits and vegetables being the main culprits due to the sugar and starches on which yeast thrives.

 To learn more about yeast infections, read our guide on how to help yeast imbalance in dogs.